romarjozeka/maven-fundamentals/README.md

 **I know that IDEs have Maven integrated to quickly bootstrap a Maven app or use a template toolkit like Maven Archetype, but i will do each step from scratch for the sake of learning.**

-The project will be divided into the following parts.
+The project will be divided into the following sections.

-1)First will be a basic Maven example.
+1)A basic Maven example

-2)Second will be multi module example with more than one pom files.
+2)A multi module example with more than one pom files.